Ramz-e-Ishq

 Mikaal Zulfiqar and Kiran Haq made their fifth on-screen appearance by this serial after their appearances in Tum Meray Hi Rehna, Maan, Sangat and Tum Mere Kya Ho.

-Plot
+Synopsis

 Roshni is the obedient, good-natured and responsible daughter of Wajahat Ali and Khadija who sacrifices her love for Rayan in favor of the husband chosen for her by her parents.
-When Wajahat passes away in an unexpected accident, Roshni’s estranged grandfather Hashmat Ali becomes her guardian.
-Advised by Safia, Wajahat’s sister who secretly resented her brother for her own failed marriage, Hashmat cancels Roshni’s upcoming marriage.
-Respectful of her grandfather and wanting to heal her family’s old differences, Roshni sacrifices her own choice once again and agrees to marry Umar, the son of the family’s munshi.
+When Wajahat passes away in an unexpected accident, Roshni's estranged grandfather Hashmat Ali becomes her guardian.
+Advised by Safia, Wajahat's sister who secretly resented her brother for her own failed marriage, Hashmat cancels Roshni's upcoming marriage.
+Respectful of her grandfather and wanting to heal her family's old differences, Roshni sacrifices her own choice once again and agrees to marry Umar, the son of the family's munshi.